omniV1/250/Milestone/Readme.md

 ![Cell uml](https://github.com/omniV1/250/blob/main/Milestone/UML-diagrams/CST-250-Cell-Class.drawio.png)

 - The Program class acts as the main entry point for the minesweeper application.
+Also repsonible for updating the state of the board with our print board and check victory methods.

 ![Program uml](https://github.com/omniV1/250/blob/main/Milestone/UML-diagrams/CST-250-Program-class.drawio.png)